 Pact Teen & Tween Clubs

-The Tween group meets at the same time as the Teen group, but has its own mentors and activities.
 The tween years can start as young as ten or eleven, and have often been compared with the preschool years because of the dramatic changes that occur during the move to greater independence.
-Tweens develop a new ability to be introspective and analytical and develop new views of the world, some of which may be challenging to adults.
+Tweens develop new views of the world, some of which may be challenging to adults.
 Emotionally, their job is to become "their own person."
 For adopted and foster kids, this raises identity issues perhaps on a deeper level than has ever been possible before.
 The Tween Club provides a safe place where kids can find friends, share experiences, and be supported as they begin the transition into full Teen status.
 The time together during these years is an early investment in creating a group dynamic and sense of safety among the kids and mentors so that when some of the new challenges they are sure to face arise, they have more tools and a community to fall back on that will help them navigate the demanding years to come.